corda/corda-kubernetes-deployment/helm/README.md

 The one time registration of a Corda Node to a Corda Network has to be performed before deploying the Nodes to the Kubernetes cluster.
 This can be done by executing the script ``initial_registration/initial_registration.sh``

 NOTE!
-Make sure you have completed ALL prerequisites (also in corda-deployments) and filled in ``values.yaml`` entirely
+Make sure you have completed ALL prerequisites (also in corda-kubernetes-deployment) and filled in ``values.yaml`` entirely

 ## Installation